CrowdStrike/glide-core/CONTRIBUTING.md

 ### Throw when required properties are missing

-Some properties are required for accessibility or to ensure proper functionality.
+Some properties are required for accessibility or ensure proper functionality.
 When a property is required, use the `@required` decorator to assert its existence.

 ```ts